 Let’s level for a moment: We think journalism can have a huge impact on connecting a city’s workforce with growing, innovative companies.

-We also think that journalism helps us as an organization be smarter about how we deliver info about things we’re promoting — like by taking a deep dive into the data behind the scenes of our tech jobs fair NET/WORK, which goes down tomorrow, Tuesday, Feb.
-26 at The Fillmore Philadelphia in Fishtown.
+We also think that journalism helps us as an organization be smarter about how we deliver info about things we’re promoting — like by taking a deep dive into the data behind the scenes of our tech jobs fair NET/WORK, which goes down this Thursday, March 14, at the University of Baltimore.

 Will there be a job there for you?
-That data says yes, emphatically.
+That data says it’s likely.